Apple iPhone 11, 11 Pro, and 11 Pro Max - Rebirth of the Phone Camera

-Apple has released many iterations of its iconic iPhone, meaning that even those with a small budget can still enjoy the premium experience and features that Apple offers.
+Apple has released many iterations of its iconic iPhone, meaning that even those with a tight budget can still enjoy the premium experience and features that Apple offers by buying a refurbished device.

-One of the most recent iterations is the iPhone 11 and its two variants, the 11 Pro and 11 Pro max.
+One of the most recent iterations is the 11 and its two variants.
 On the surface, there is a lot of similarities between the handsets, but there are also some differences that need to be considered.

 11: 6.1-inch Liquid Retina Display – 1792 x 828 Resolution